How to Write a Strong Methodology Section in AI Research

 Provide sufficient technical detail to ensure reproducibility.

-• Software frameworks and programming languages (e.g., Python-based libraries)
+- Software frameworks and programming languages (e.g., Python libraries)

-Reproducibility standards continue to gain importance in contemporary scientific publishing.
+Reproducibility standards are increasingly important in contemporary scientific publishing.

 8. Ethical Considerations (If Applicable)